 Starting out?
 There’s some things you need to know right off the bat.

-We’re glad you decided to jump on board.
-We’re here to lead you every step of the way.
-We know that starting out is daunting.
+Starting out can be daunting.
 There’s information on developing your physique and getting stronger plastered all over the internet.
 Even worse, a lot of that information is contradictory.

 That’s an issue.
 It’s a problem that leads to months and even years of wasted time as you try to work through and test every concept.
 It’s not efficient and it often lends itself to people quitting.
 It’s sad to see.
 Many times, someone will make the positive decision to begin exercising and working out.
 Yet, they will base their decisions on bad information, and thus make zero results.